Perdu/ansible-pglister/README.md

 You can reduce the tasks to repository and related files redeployment using the `redeploy` option, e.g. using `-e "{redeploy: True}"` from the command line.

+Using the `pre_deployment` option, you can also skips some tasks when correct DNS is not set up (e.g. pglister_sync).

 # Testing

 Install the following dependencies: